FabricMC/yarn/CONVENTIONS.md

 ## General

 Use `UpperCamelCase` for class names.
 Use `lowerCamelCase` for method names, variable names, and names of fields that are not both static and final.
-Always use `UPPER_SNAKE_CASE` for names of fields that are both static and final.
+Use `UPPER_SNAKE_CASE` for names of fields that are both static and final.

-Method names should always be verbal phrases (`tick`, `getCarversForStep`), except for builder methods and "withX" methods.
+Method names should always be verb phrases (`tick`, `getCarversForStep`), except for builder methods and "withX" methods.
 Class names and non-boolean field and variable names should be noun phrases (`ChunkRegion`, `color`).
-Boolean field and variable names should always be adjectival phrases or present tense verbal phrases (`powered`, `canOpen`), avoiding the `is` and `has` prefixes when possible (`colored`, not `isColored` or `hasColor`).
+Boolean field and variable names should always be adjective phrases or present tense verb phrases (`powered`, `canOpen`), avoiding the `is` and `has` prefixes when possible (`colored`, not `isColored` or `hasColor`).

 To make code as easy to read as possible, keep names in the natural language order.
-For example, a class representing a "chest block entity" should be named `ChestBlockEntity`, not `BlockEntityChest`.
+For example, a class representing a chest block entity should be named `ChestBlockEntity` rather than `BlockEntityChest`.
 Though prefix naming may be helpful for grouping classes together in an IDE's tree view, reading and writing code is done much more often than browsing files.

+## Spelling

-Use American English (`color`, not `colour`) for consistency throughout Yarn and with known Mojang names.
+Use American English for consistency throughout Yarn and with known Mojang names.

+## Conciseness

-Omit words that are unnecessary thanks to parameter names or owner class names.
-For example, use `getChunk(BlockPos pos)` rather than `getChunkAtPosition(BlockPos pos)`, and `create` rather than `createBox` for a method is in the `Box` class.
+Omit words that are made redundant by parameter names or owner class names.
+For example, use `getChunk(BlockPos pos)` rather than `getChunkAtPosition(BlockPos pos)` and `Box.create` rather than `Box.createBox`.
 Don't avoid overloading methods or shadowing fields.

-Names should be as descriptive as possible, so don't omit important words.
-When naming something always look at all its usages
-(including overriding methods and inheriting classes).
+However, it's more important for a name to be descriptive rather than short, so don't omit important words.
+When naming something always look at all its usages, including overriding methods and inheriting classes.

-Consistency is important as it makes code more readable and names easier to memorize.
-When possible, use terms that are present in other Yarn names, in libraries used by Minecraft, or in vanilla strings.
-See the "Common names" and "Mojang names" sections for more information.

 ## Abbreviations